Shivrastogi004/Virtual_Store_Assistant/README.md

 # 🛍️ Virtual Store Assistant

-Virtual Store Assistant is a web-based application leveraging Augmented Reality (AR) to offer personalized product recommendations and help customers locate products within a store.
+Virtual Store Assistant is a web-based application leveraging Augmented Reality (AR) to offer personalized product recommendations and help customers locate products within the store.
 Developed for the Walmart Hackathon under the theme "Future of Retail."

 ## 📋 Table of Contents